 Promoting a healthy work-life balance is essential in preventing burnout and supporting employees’ mental health.
 Employers can encourage work-life balance by respecting employees’ personal time, avoiding sending work-related communications outside of work hours, and promoting the importance of taking breaks and time off.
 Encouraging employees to prioritize their well-being and maintain a healthy balance between work and personal life can lead to improved mental health and job satisfaction.

-Providing Access to Mental Health Resources and Support
+Providing Access to Mental Health Resources & Support

 Employers can provide access to mental health resources and support through employee assistance programs (EAPs), online counseling services, and mental health helplines.
 Providing these resources demonstrates an employer’s commitment to the well-being of their employees and encourages them to seek help when needed.
 Employers can also collaborate with mental health professionals to offer workshops, seminars, or webinars on topics related to stress management, mindfulness, and mental health.